tomasGonz67/TerraIntel-AI/README.md

 # TerraIntelAI - Sends your coordinates to OpenAPI then stores it in sqlLite db.

-### Tech Stack: .Net MAUI, SQLite DB, CommunityToolkit.Mvvm (for Model->viewmodel), OpenAI .NET SDK, API->v1/chat/completions, MVVM architecture.
+### Tech Stack + Libraries + Architecture: .Net MAUI, SQLite DB, CommunityToolkit.Mvvm (for Model->viewmodel), OpenAI .NET SDK, MVVM architecture.

 #### Calls OpenAI for a location-based fact, then returns that fact to a user.